AathreyaG/reactai-starter/user-story.md

 ---

-### **Title: Manage Catalog Items**###
+### **Title: Search Catalog**

-User Role: As a Catalog Manager, I want to manage catalog items so that I can keep the product information up to date.
+User Role: As a Catalog Manager, I want to search the catalog so that I can quickly find specific products.

 Functional Description:

-The system should allow users to view, search, edit, and delete catalog items.
-The backend should support CRUD operations, and the frontend should provide a user-friendly interface for these interactions.
+The system should enable users to search the product catalog using various criteria such as NSN or common name.
+The search results should be displayed in a user-friendly list format, allowing for easy navigation and selection.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the catalog page

-WHEN I perform a search or select an item
+WHEN I enter a search query in the search bar and press "Enter"
-THEN I should be able to view, edit, or delete the catalog item
+THEN the system should display the matching products in the catalog list

 **Acceptance Criteria**:

-- Users must be able to search for catalog items by any attribute.
-- Users must be able to edit catalog item details.
-- Users must be able to delete catalog items.
+- The search functionality must support criteria like NSN and common name.
+- Search results should be displayed within 2 seconds.
-- Changes should be saved to the database immediately.
+- No results found message should be displayed if the search yields no products.

-Story Points: 8 (High complexity)
+Story Points: 3 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Develop CRUD API endpoints for catalog items.
+- Create an API endpoint to handle search queries.
-- Implement search functionality using Sequelize queries.
+- Implement query logic to search the database efficiently.

 Frontend Implications:

-- Create a table view for catalog items using React.
+- Implement a search bar UI using React.
-- Implement search, edit, and delete functionalities.
-- Apply form validation for editing catalog items.
+- Display search results dynamically as the user types.

 **Development Subtasks**:

-- Frontend: Build the catalog table component.
+- Frontend: Build the search bar component.
-- Frontend: Implement search functionality.
+- Frontend: Implement real-time search result display.
-- Frontend: Implement edit and delete options.
-- Backend: Develop CRUD API endpoints.
-- Backend: Implement search query logic.
+- Backend: Create API to handle search queries.
+- Backend: Optimize database queries for fast search.

 **Testing Subtasks**:

+- Test search with valid criteria (NSN, common name).
-- Test viewing all catalog items.
+- Test search with invalid criteria.
-- Test search functionality with various queries.
+- Test search with no results.
-- Test editing a catalog item and saving changes.
-- Test deleting a catalog item.
+- Test performance of search queries.
-- Validate data integrity in the database after operations.

 ---

-### **Title: Export Catalog Data**###
+### **Title: Edit Product Catalog**

-User Role: As a Catalog Manager, I want to export catalog data so that I can share it with stakeholders or publish it to GSA marketplaces.
+User Role: As a Catalog Manager, I want to edit product details so that I can keep the catalog information accurate and up-to-date.

 Functional Description:

-The system should allow users to export catalog data as a CSV file.
-The backend should handle the data compilation, and the frontend should provide a simple button to initiate the export.
+The system should allow users to edit product details directly from the catalog interface.
+Changes should be validated and updated in the database upon confirmation.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the catalog page

-WHEN I click the "Export" button
+WHEN I select a product and click "Edit"
-THEN a CSV file of the current catalog data should be generated and downloaded
+THEN I should be able to modify the product details and save the changes

 **Acceptance Criteria**:

-- The system must provide an "Export" button on the catalog management page.
+- Users must be able to edit fields like common name, description, and price.
-- The exported file must be in CSV format and include all catalog items.
+- Changes must be reflected in the database immediately upon saving.
-- The export process should not exceed 60 seconds.
+- An error message should be displayed if validation fails.

-Story Points: 3 (Low complexity)
+Story Points: 8 (Complex)

 **Impact Analysis**:

 Backend Implications:

-- Create an API endpoint for exporting catalog data.
+- Create API endpoints for updating product details.
-- Implement data aggregation logic.
+- Implement validation logic for product data.

 Frontend Implications:

-- Add an "Export" button to the catalog management UI.
-- Implement download functionality for the exported file.
+- Implement an editable form UI using React.
+- Provide feedback for successful updates or validation errors.

 **Development Subtasks**:

-- Frontend: Add "Export" button to UI.
+- Frontend: Build the editable product form.
-- Frontend: Implement file download logic.
+- Frontend: Implement validation and error handling.
-- Backend: Develop export API endpoint.
+- Backend: Create API endpoints for product updates.
-- Backend: Implement data aggregation logic.
+- Backend: Implement data validation logic.

 **Testing Subtasks**:

+- Test editing with valid inputs.
-- Test exporting catalog data with different dataset sizes.
+- Test editing with invalid inputs.
-- Validate the format of the exported CSV file.
-- Ensure all catalog items are included in the export.
-- Test the export process under load conditions.
+- Test database update on successful edit.
+- Test feedback for validation errors.